Student Notebook Computer Guide

 Back Up Personal Data on Your Notebook Computer

-Since Northwest owns the university-provided notebook computer and its software, Information Systems reserves the right to format and reload the hard disk without the user's permission once it is returned to the ECSC.
-Consequently, all users are encouraged by Information Systems to back-up their important personal files on a weekly basis to prevent loss of data in case of hardware or software failure.
+Since Northwest owns the university-provided notebook computer and its software, Information Technology reserves the right to format and reload the hard disk without the user's permission once it is returned to the ECSC.
+Consequently, all users are encouraged by Information Technology to back-up their important personal files on a weekly basis to prevent loss of data in case of hardware or software failure.

 If you need instructions on how to back-up (copy) personal files to an alternate storage device, check out the back-up how-to guides on the Computer Care Online Support page.

-If you need further assistance, contact the Information Systems-Client Computing Help Desk at 660.562.1634.
+If you need further assistance, contact the Information Technology-Client Computing Help Desk at 660.562.1634.